-When teachers get their devices in the spring and start moving about the school with them it is a perfect time to start the excitement about rollout with the students by messaging that they will receive a device when they come back to school in the fall.
+When teachers get their devices in the spring and start moving about the school with them it is a perfect time to start the excitement about rollout with the students by messaging that they will receive a device when they come back-to-school in the fall.
 It is also important to incorporate information about students receiving devices in summer messaging to parents and during back to school nights.
 Through this promotion, you can encourage parents to fill out the user agreements in advance of rollout day.
 At Argyle Middle School in Silver Spring, Maryland, all staff—from administrators to counselors to the front office staff—learned how to provide a mobile device orientation for families so the lack of signature on the user agreements was not a barrier.

 The visibility of staff devices ahead of rollout also helps build excitement around the 1:1 initiative.
 As principal at Argyle, James Allrich modeled iPad use daily.
 He had it with him at all times and used it in front of students and staff.
 He even was able to review grades with students in his school right from his iPad.